Syndrome of subjective doubles: Causes

-The syndrome of subjective doubles may also be related to substance dependence.
+Syndrome of subjective doubles may also be related to substance dependence.

-Another hypothesis states that subjective doubles is result of hyper-identification, linked to over-activity in certain areas of the brain, thereby causing the patient see familiar aspects of the self in strangers.
+Another hypothesis states that subjective doubles is result of hyper-identification, linked to over-activity in certain areas of the brain, thereby causing the patient to see familiar aspects of the self in strangers.

 Some hypothesize that this delusion is a result of facial processing deficiencies, as it has seemingly similar symptoms of prosopagnosia; however, recognition of most faces is impaired in this delusion.
 Facial processing deficiencies also do not account for the occasion in which multiple doubles are reported.

 Another hypothesis is that a "disconnection" between the right and left hemispheres may cause the delusional symptoms.
 This hypothesis relies heavily on the theory of lateralization of brain function, or left brain vs. right brain theory.
 In this hypothesis, the inability of the right hemisphere to "check" the left hemisphere causes the individual to succumb to delusions of self-awareness created by the left hemisphere.

 Brain damage

 One hypothesis is that brain dysfunction (either due to physical damage or damage from an organic disorder) in the right hemisphere, temporal lobe, and/or bi-frontal lobes causes the delusion of subjective doubles.
 Physical damage resulting in the subjective doubles delusion often includes, but is not limited to, brain lesions or traumatic brain injury.
 Suspected organic causes of brain damage that may lead to subjective doubles include disorders such as epilepsy.

-Because other mental illnesses are commonly co-morbid with subjective doubles syndrome, it is unknown whether these types of brain injuries are linked to the delusion or the additional mental illness.
+Because other mental illnesses are commonly co-morbid with syndrome of subjective doubles, it is unknown whether these types of brain injuries are linked to the delusion or the additional mental illness.
 For example, right hemisphere brain damage is associated with schizophrenia, which is commonly reported with the delusion of subjective doubles.

 Treatment

-A widely accepted treatment for the syndrome of subjective doubles has not been developed.
+A widely accepted treatment for syndrome of subjective doubles has not been developed.
 Treatment methods for this disease sometimes include the prescription of antipsychotic drugs, however, the type of drug prescribed depends on the presence of other mental disorders.
 Antipsychotic drugs (also known as neuroleptics) such as risperidone, pimozide, or haloperidol may be prescribed to treat the underlying psychiatric illness.

 In addition to drug therapy, interpersonal counseling has also been suggested as a method to ease relations between the patient and his/her suspected doubles.
 However, the relationship between the patient and his/her double is not always negative.